-Here are just a few of the fun things we have done this summer…
+Here are just a few of the fun family-friendly activities we have done this summer…

 - Have a spa day